Audu Maikori: Legal career

 Audu was called to the Nigerian Bar Association in January 2001 and started his legal career working as an Associate with the litigation-inclined firm of Chief Afe Babalola SAN & Co where he worked from 2001 to 2003.
-He worked as legal advisor to leasing company of Nigeria (a subsidiary of Bank of Industry), and company secretary of Abuja Markets Management Limited.
+He worked as a legal advisor to the leasing company of Nigeria (a subsidiary of Bank of Industry), and company secretary of Abuja Markets Management Limited.

-In 2006, Maikori was appointed Senior Legal consultant with CPCS Transcom International, where he worked on the legal and regulatory aspects of privatization transactions including the Nigeria Ports Authority, Nigerian Railway Corporation, unbundling and privatization of PHCN.
+In 2006, Maikori was appointed Senior Legal consultant with CPCS Transcom International, where he worked on the legal and regulatory aspects of privatization transactions including the Nigeria Ports Authority, Nigerian Railway Corporation, and the unbundling and privatization of PHCN.
 He represented Nigeria in the UNIDROIT Sub-Committee of governmental experts for the preparation of a preliminary draft Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Space Assets in 2005.

 In May 2007, Maikori co-organized the first Nigerian International Music Summit in March 2007.
 Over 400 music industry stakeholders drawn from all over Nigeria attended the event.
 Maikori is a member of the Chartered Institute of Arbitrators UK, International Association of Entertainment Lawyers, the Nigerian Bar Association and International Bar Association (IBA).

 In 2002, he along with his brother Yahaya Maikori started Law Allianz, a firm of legal practitioners based in Lagos and Abuja.
-He was selected as lead legal consultant for key national infrastructure projects including the Lagos Rail Mass Transit project (2008), Abuja Mass Transit project (2006-2008) and Kano Mass transit project in 2011.
+He was selected as a lead legal consultant for key national infrastructure projects including the Lagos Rail Mass Transit project (2008), Abuja Mass Transit project (2006-2008) and Kano Mass transit project in 2011.
 In March 2015, Audu resigned from 'Law Allianz' to concentrate on other business affairs.

 Chocolate City

 Chocolate City Limited was registered in October 2003 but commenced business in 2005.
-Audu partnering with Paul Okeugo and his brother Yahaya Maikori as directors of the company.
-Later that year he alongside Paul Okeugo and two other partners produced first event under 'Chocolate City' banner in partnership with British American Tobacco, which held at the University of Maiduguri.
-Audu was introduced to a song called Na Ba Ka by an artist named Jeremiah Gyang's by Six Foot Plus.
+Audu partnered with Paul Okeugo and his brother Yahaya Maikori as directors of the company.
+Later that year he, alongside Paul Okeugo and two other partners, produced the first event under the 'Chocolate City' banner in partnership with British American Tobacco, which was held at the University of Maiduguri.
+Audu was introduced to a song called Na Ba Ka by an artist named Jeremiah Gyang by Six Foot Plus.
 In January 2005, Chocolate City signed Jeremiah Gyang under a recording and management contract and re-released the album 'Na Ba Ka'.
-In mid 2006, M.I was signed up to Chocolate City.
+In mid-2006, M.I was signed up to Chocolate City.